skatsuta/monkey-interpreter/README.md

 ### Strings

 You can build strings using a pair of double quotes `""`.
-Strings are values just like numbers.
+Strings are immutable values just like numbers.
 You can concatenate strings with `+` operator.

 ```sh
 >> let makeGreeter = fn(greeting) { fn(name) { greeting + " " + name + "!" } };